What is a Resistor and How it Works

 When designing a resistor, there are factors that are considered so that a resistor with a known value of resistance is manufactured.

-We have explained these factors in detail in the article, Factors Affecting Resistance.
+We have explained these factors in detail in the article: factors affecting resistance.

 The factors are: